-The man-faced boy wailed and cried and so did his father’s wife but there he stayed.
-His stepmother was not an uncaring woman but she had many mouths to feed and something about his calm gaze and manly features helped her forget he was just a child.
-She went to him when he cried, fed him and changed him but there was never time for comfort.
+The man-faced boy wailed and cried, and so did his father’s wife, but there he stayed.
+His stepmother was not an uncaring woman but she had many mouths to feed and there was something about his calm gaze and manly features that helped her forget he was just a child.
+She fed him and changed him but there was never time for comfort.
 His siblings, a home-grown gang who ruled the neighbourhood with violence and fear, avoided him.

 He sought the company of animals, who didn’t care how he looked.
 A horse would not shy away from a look at him.
 A dog would lick his face as readily as any other.
 Through animal eyes he saw the brutal cycle of life and death.
 A fox laying waste to a hen house.
 A sheep’s throat torn out by wild dogs.
 A rabbit eating her kits.
 None of it surprised him.